lightbits/lightbits.github.io/euler/euler.markdown

 <br>
 # Books

 Books and CD covers are often used in impressive youtube videos of object tracking algorithms because they have unique textures that are easy to detect.
 Here's a book I picked from my shelf.

 <img src="book2.jpg" style="max-width:320px;width:100%;">

 It's a pretty good book.

-One way to find out how the book is positioned relative to the camera (or vice versa) starts by finding matching patches of pixels between the photo and a 3D model.
+One way to figure out how it is positioned relative to the camera (or vice versa) starts by finding matching patches of pixels between the photo and a 3D model.

 ![](matches.png)